LamaNIkesh/Quick-Git-Push-from-Terminal/README.md

 ## Quick Git Push from Terminal
+A very simple and easy way to automate and make git push easy with just one line of command.

 ### Bashrc configuration
-Simple function that add all the change and pushes the changes.
+Simple function that adds all the changes and pushes the changes.
 Add the scripts below at the end of your bashrc file.
 To access bashrc file:
 `gedit ~/.bashrc`